Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: FS-ReasoningAgent Framework

-In the context of financial markets, the news plays a pivotal role in influencing the prices of various assets \cite{goldstein2023information, dhingra2024stock}.
-Due to the huge message length like news, the input messages are actually very long contexts for LLMs.
-Stronger LLMs normally have better in-context learning abilities.
-However, due to their current limitations of the long-context understanding problems \cite{li-etal-2024-loogle, jin2024llm}, it is difficult for LLMs to simultaneously understand all news and make precise trading decisions.
-Thus, even for stronger LLMs, some important information that hide in the news sea cannot be well captured like the Needle-In-A-Haystack experiments \cite{kuratov2024search, wang2024needle, laban2024summary}.
+In financial markets, news plays a critical role in shaping asset prices \citep{goldstein2023information, dhingra2024stock}.
+While stronger LLMs possess advanced reasoning abilities that lead them to prioritize factual information over subjective opinions in the news, this fact-driven approach may result in suboptimal trading decisions as economic theories suggest that market participants are often influenced by emotional and psychological factors, causing asset prices to deviate from their intrinsic values \citep{rubinstein2001rational, meltzer2002rational}. \textbf{Since trading markets are not entirely rational, LLM-based trading frameworks must adapt to this characteristic.}

-As shown in \autoref{fig:reasoning}, LLMs understand news content differently.
-Not all valuable information is captured by LLMs, leading to sub-optimal trading decisions.
-Built upon this observation, we introduce two separate agents that are responsible to extract factual and subjective components from the news, respectively.
-Thus, each individual agent now has more capacity to focus on extract information.
-Based on the processed information from the factual and subjective agents, the trading agent has better summarized information to make trading decisions.
-We will illustrate the detailed agent design in subsequent sections.
+Building on this insight, we introduce two specialized agents responsible for extracting factual and subjective components from the news.
+By delegating these tasks to separate agents, each agent can better focus on its specific extraction process.
+The trading agent then leverages the processed information from both agents, enabling more comprehensive and balanced trading decisions.
+We present the detailed agent design in the following sections.